bcgov/aries-oca-bundles/README.md

 ## Creating the OCA Bundle JSON

-The instructions for creating an OCA Bundle can be found in the [OCA for Aries RFC 0755].
-The source files for the OCA Bundle **MAY** be stored in the same folder as the OCA Bundle in this repository.
+See the instructions for creating an OCA Bundle JSON file from Excel and JSON source in the file [OCABundleCreation.md](OCABundleCreation.md) in the root of this repository.

-[OCA for Aries RFC 0755]: https://github.com/swcurran/aries-rfcs/tree/oca4aries/features/0755-oca-for-aries#oca-issuer-tools